 The M2M Service Platform collects and manages data and configurations related to the services.
 Generally, each service has its own data and configuration set, simply called resources.

 The M2M Service Providers in the service domain have a service agreement each other for unified services.

 The Smartphone has a navigation and car sharing application.

-• Detailed Flow Descriptions: